-The awards will be presented at a high-profile event in London in March 2014 in front of an invited audience of leading figures from the worlds of investment, industry, government, charity and academia.
+The awards will be presented at a high-profile event in London on 31 March 2015 in front of an invited audience of leading figures from the worlds of investment, industry, government, charity and academia.

 The competition is open to all BBSRC-funded scientists, including:

 - Postgraduate and postdoctoral scientists funded by BBSRC through a studentship, fellowship or research grant